TACC/Lmod/docs/source/050_lua_modulefiles.rst

    separator can be any single character for example " " or  ";"

 **remove_path** ("PATH","*/path/to/pkg/bin*"):
-   remove value from a path-like variable.
-This command is a no-op when the mode is unload.
+   remove value from a path-like variable for both load and unload modes.

 **remove_path** ("PATH","*/path/to/pkg/bin*" , "*sep*" ):
    remove value from a path-like variable.
 This command is a no-op